ahmetefeersoy/AhmetEfeErsoy/README.md

 🎓 I graduated from TED University's Software Engineering Department (100% English) with high honors and a 3.56 GPA.
 💼 I successfully completed and delivered the LLM-based AI-powered technology management platform I developed as part of the TUSAŞ Lift-Up Program.
-🤖 I am passionate about Artificial Intelligence, Large Language Models (LLMs), Agentic Systems, and Backend Development.
+🤖 I am passionate about Backend Development , Artificial Intelligence and Large Language Models (LLMs).
 📍 I can live in Ankara and Kocaeli.

 ---